michelenatale/Mathematic/README.md

 # Mathematic

-1. Generate coprimes in any quantity with Full-Generic.
+1. **TestCoprimes:**  Generate coprimes in any quantity with Full-Generic.